dh3968mlq/historicaldate/README.md

 pltl.write_html("/home/pi/example_timeline.html")
 ```

-The basic ideas here are:
+In the CSV files used here:
    * Dates are specified in natural text formats, allowing for uncertainty.
-'25 Dec 1066', 'Dec 1066','1066' and 'Circa 1066' are all allowed (see below for details of date formats)
-   * Data can be held in .csv files (see below for column names)
    * It's possible to specify a single date for an event...
    * ... or start and end dates of persistent events, such as a US presidency or a British monarch's reign...
    * ... and/or birth and death dates of persons
-   * There is support for easily displaying timelines of events using *Plotly* which gives basic interactivity: zoom, pan, hovertext and hyperlinks

 In the timeline display:
    * A person's life is displayed as a dotted line